jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 **[Read more about having fun without alcohol here.](/how-to-have-fun-and-socialize-sober/)**

-## Addiction recovery quotes from "8 years of sobriety: Observations and lessons"
+## Addiction recovery quotes from “8 years of sobriety: Observations and lessons”

 When you stop drinking, you start thinking.